 The survey findings demonstrated that the West Midlands ecosystem was not working sufficiently well to support business development and in turn productivity.
-The West Midlands Combined Authority should be fighting to secure greater investment into a region which had been by-passed too often over the past thirty years.
+The West Midlands Combined Authority should be fighting to secure greater investment into our region which had been by-passed too often over the past thirty years.
 This was needed to promote required skills development, infrastructure, connectivity, and new start-ups.
 Arguments regarding the need to become a 'net contributor' needed to be contextualised appropriately by highlighting the region's contributions in spite of decades of underinvestment.
 Key results from the survey illustrated:

-- West Midlands firms were highly competitive with average sales per employee at around £300k per head, well above UK average of £118k - Manufacturing was a critical driver of productivity for the region accounting for around 30% of GVA taking into account secondary impacts - Exports had grown from a pre-crisis peak by 65% based on successful new product development and market share acquisition overseas - Brexit posed a threat and was identified as the fourth highest barrier to growth.
-Business concerns were heightened should Brexit not be appropriately managed to assist key West Midlands sectors, especially transport accounting for 30% of West Midlands manufacturing and which required frictionless access to the Single Market if automotive investments were to be retained and grown, with evidence of fall-off already apparent and fears that it could have fallen to 1/3rd of 2015 levels by end 2017 - Skills deficits across the board were the single biggest barrier to growth with 30% of all businesses unable to recruit to meet their current needs and with 66% of transport companies unable to find technicians which were in critically short supply across all sectors - Lack of appropriate business support was ranked as the third biggest barrier to growth, after skills shortages and economic uncertainty, with this being especially apparent for start-ups, but with many from more established businesses commenting on the complexity, bureaucracy and the fact that successful companies were unable to access any support
+- West Midlands firms were highly competitive with average sales per employee at around £300k per head (on basis of total sales divided by all employees worldwide), well above UK average of £118k - Manufacturing was a critical driver of productivity for the region accounting for around 30% of GVA taking into account secondary impacts - Exports had grown from a pre-crisis peak by 58% based on successful new product development and market share acquisition overseas - Businesses surveyed considered external factors as more significant in impacting on their productivity compared to internal factors, judging these at an 80/20 ratio in terms of overall impact - Brexit posed a threat and was identified as the fourth highest barrier to growth.
+Business concerns were heightened should Brexit not be appropriately managed to assist key West Midlands sectors, especially transport accounting for 30% of West Midlands manufacturing and which required frictionless access to the Single Market if automotive investments were to be retained and grown, with evidence of fall-off already apparent and fears that it could have fallen to 1/3rd of 2015 levels by end 2017

-- Procurement was not used widely enough to assist regional growth with procurement by national or regional agencies of local products at under 30% and with almost three quarters of businesses rating procurement rules as overly complex - Almost half companies found it difficult to access finance to meet their growth plans - There were high levels of new product launches with a quarter of companies generating 40% of their revenues from products launched in the past three years and 40% of companies from 10-20% of new products during that period - In light of the poorly functioning ecosystem low start-up levels were seen across all three sectors with over 66% companies commenting on small or very small amounts of start- up activity with those in mature markets commenting on high barriers to entry in traditional areas but with great opportunities for companies with digital expertise
+- Skills deficits across the board were the single biggest barrier to growth with 30% of all businesses unable to recruit to meet their current needs and with 66% of transport companies unable to find technicians which were in critically short supply across all sectors - Lack of appropriate business support was ranked as the third biggest barrier to growth, after skills shortages and economic uncertainty, with this being especially apparent for start-ups, but with many from more established businesses commenting on the complexity, bureaucracy and the fact that successful companies were unable to access any support - Procurement was not used widely enough to assist regional growth with procurement by national or regional agencies of local products at under 30% and with almost three quarters of businesses rating procurement rules as overly complex - Almost half companies found it difficult to access finance to meet their growth plans - There were high levels of new product launches with a quarter of companies generating 40% of their revenues from products launched in the past three years and 40% of companies from 10-20% of new products during that period - In light of the poorly functioning ecosystem low start-up levels were seen across all three sectors with over 66% companies commenting on small or very small amounts of start- up activity with those in mature markets commenting on high barriers to entry in traditional areas but with great opportunities for companies with digital expertise